Mat Dickie: PC game development (2000–2011)

 Dickie began creating his first game after he stumbled across a copy of DIV Game Studio, a programming language that promised to make game development easy.
 He purchased it from his local Woolworths branch, and spent the summer of 2000 learning it from the examples.

 Dickie released his first game, Hardy Boyz Stunt Challenge, in August 2000.
 The game had the player play as one of the Hardy Boyz, who were wrestlers in the WWF (later renamed the WWE).
 The game took two weeks to complete and was posted on a wrestling website where it received 15,000 downloads and positive feedback, which inspired him to continue making video games and to make his own website in November 2000 to host his games.
-He moved to Manchester in 2001 to complete a Bachelor of Science in video games and computers at Salford University.
+He moved to Manchester in 2001 to complete a Bachelor of Science in video games and computers at the University of Salford.
 In that same year, he released his first complete game, Federation Online, a flash-based wrestling game.

 In 2006, Idigicon, who had previously published one of Dickie's games, Boxer's Story, contacted him again to make a version of his newest release, Wrestling Encore, for the British professional wrestling promotion One Pro Wrestling; however, legal complications arose due to 1PW not having the video game license to the American professional wrestlers working for them.
 In order to counteract this issue, 1PW attempted to buy the rights to the whole game off of Dickie instead of the rights to sell the version he had created for the promotion at their live shows, with the added benefit of him getting to meet the wrestlers working for the promotion at the time, including Bret Hart and Jeff Jarrett.
 Dickie declined this offer.